alessioGalatolo/PerfectGymCoach/README.md

 1. Improvements to plan generation
 2. Integration of Gemini Nano (on-device) into plan generation (this is as soon as Google makes the sdk available)
 3. Persistent notification during workout
-4. Watch OS support
+4. ~~Wear OS support~~

 ## Known issues
 1. Plan generation is very bad
-2. There is a bug where system bar icon colours are sometimes not correct (also the API I use is deprecated)
-3. The dialog with the description of exercises in the workout is not the prettiest, it would be nice to have a different one with more info and e.g. stats
+2. The dialog with the description of exercises in the workout is not the prettiest, it would be nice to have a different one with more info and e.g. stats
-4. Missing stats tab (I don't know what to put there)
+3. Missing stats tab (I don't know what to put there)
-5. History scroll-down to week has wrong offset
+4. History scroll-down to week has wrong offset

 ## "Useful" elements and patterns
 Despite my disclaimer below, this repo has seen some interest from the open source community so following are some elements that might be of interest to a developer looking at this app: